Vonng/pg_exporter/README.md

 ## Configuration

-Configs are core part of `pg_exporter`.
-Actually this project contains more lines of YAML than go.
+Configs lie in the core of `pg_exporter`.
+Actually, this project contains more lines of YAML than go.

 * A monolith battery-include configuration file: [`pg_exporter.yaml`](pg_exporter.yaml)
 * Separated metrics definition in [`conf`](conf/)
-* Example of how to write a config files:  [`doc.txt`](conf/100-doc.yaml)
+* Example of how to write a config file:  [`doc.txt`](conf/100-doc.yaml)

-Current `pg_exporter` is shipped with following metrics collector definition files
+Current `pg_exporter` is shipped with the following metrics collector definition files

 > #### Note
 >
-> Supported version: PostgreSQL 10, 11, 12, 13, 14beta
+> Supported version: PostgreSQL 10, 11, 12, 13, 14
 >
-> But you can still get PostgreSQL 9.4, 9.5, 9.6 support by switching to older version collector definition
+> But you can still get PostgreSQL 9.4, 9.5, 9.6 support by switching to the older version collector definition

 - [doc](config/collector/000-doc.yml)
 - [pg](config/collector/110-pg.yml)